yuhyunjeong/shooting-game/README.md

 ### requestAnimationFrame

-- perform an animation <p>
+- perform an animation
-  and request that the browser call a specified function to update an animation before the next repaint.
+- request that the browser call a specified function to update an animation before the next repaint.